 Our prime responsibility as a school is to ensure that all of our children are safe both at home and at school.
 At Morley Victoria we have a culture where we make safeguarding everyone's responsibility from the Senior Leaders to office staff, from volunteers to parents and the children themselves.
 Safeguarding can be defined as:

 ‘The process of protecting children from abuse or neglect, preventing impairment of their health and development, and ensuring they are growing up in circumstances consistent with the provision of safe and effective care that enables children to have optimum life chances and enter adulthood successfully’.

 Morley Victoria Primary School is committed to safeguarding and promoting the welfare of all children.
-To achieve our commitment, we will ensure continuous development and improvement of robust safeguarding processes and procedures that promote a culture of safeguarding amongst our staff, governors and volunteers.
-We also work closely with the Children's Centre to support families with children under 5.
+To achieve our commitment, we will ensure continuous development and improvement of robust safeguarding processes and procedures that promote a culture of safeguarding among our staff, governors and volunteers.
+We also work closely with the local Children's Centre, the local Cluster and other outside agencies to support families.

 We are committed to inspiring, challenging and safeguarding our pupils, enabling them to become:

-- Successful learners, who enjoy learning, make progress and achieve.
+- Successful learners who enjoy learning, make progress and achieve their potential.

-- Confident, well-rounded individuals who are able to live safe, healthy and fulfilling lives.
+- Confident, well-rounded individuals who are able to live safe, healthy, happy and fulfilling lives.

 - Responsible citizens who will make a positive contribution, both socially and economically, to society.

 This is best achieved when we all work together to support the development of the whole child.
 We pride ourselves on knowing not just about our children’s learning, but about them and their families; as individuals and valued members of our school and community.

 If you need specific help, please also see our 'Need Help?' section under the Parents tab.